mwood77/osww/instructions/build-guide.md

 1. Mount a drive belt; loop it around the motor's drive pulley, the central pulley, and the tensioner pulley.
     - If the belt is too loose, try a smaller diameter belt, or swivel the tensioner to tighten the belt.
 1. All done!

+# Coupling Winders

+### Required parts:
+- 4x `multi_clip` model
+- > Optional: High Position Tensioner Assembly

+1. The `multi_clip` model can couple OSWW units together.
+1. Attach 4 `multi_clip`s over the thicker diameter portions of the dowel assemblies of each OSWW unit - you should have 2 clips on top, and 2 on the bottom.
+1. Couple the pulleys of the secondary OSWW to the first OSWW using a spare drive belt.
+If you need to adjust the tension, swap the tensioner assembly to a High Position Tensioner Assembly